 FreeCodeSource – the website that creates a flash mosaic out of your pictures.
 Upload a photo and get an animated image.
 The service enables you to copy the code and embed it on your Facebook page, for example.
 I published the generated mosaic image on our Facebook page.

 Many Pictures One Mosaic

 Pixisnap – a user friendly and Barbishly looking website that thoroughly guides you through the creation process.
 You can upload up to 20 pictures and they all will become counterparts of the main image that you select as your future mosaic.

 PhotoScape – yes, again.
-PhotoScape makes mosaics just as easy as it makes puzzles out of pictures.
+PhotoScape makes mosaics just as easy as it can turn picture into puzzle pieces free.
 Over 100 mosaic templates from 3 to 33 pieces.
 For details, you can read the detailed guide on how to create mosaics with PhotoScape.

 BigHugeLabs – a reduced PhotoScape online analogue.
 It offers 7 mosaic types and lets you publish your mosaic on Facebook and Flickr.

 Build a Mosaic – upload as many photos as you can and get a nicely done mosaic.
 You’ll have to prepare tons of images and a lot of patience.